Financial Strength (Updated In-Year)

 Total Income (£m)

-Total college income has grown steadily year on year since 2011-12 and reached £43.6m in 2018-19.
-This growth has been predicated on increasing learner numbers, and therefore income, following the strategic capital projects undertaken over recent years.
-The growth has principally been in the core 16-18 year old ESFA income and apprenticeships, although adult and other income has continued to rise every year too.
-This growth in income reverses the general trend being experienced elsewhere in the sector.
+Total college income has grown steadily year on year since 2011-12.
+The growth has principally been in the core 16-18 year old ESFA income and apprenticeships, although adult and other income has continued to rise every year too following the strategic capital projects undertaken over recent years.
+This growth in income reverses the general trend experienced elsewhere in the sector.

 Staff Cost as a % of Income

 Annual inflationary pay pressures, additional employer National Insurance Contributions, pension cost rises and the recruitment of staff ahead of income generating activities following the opening of Advance II and from having to invest in the staffing infrastructure following the change in the apprenticeship funding and rules with the introduction of the levy, have increased the college's staff costs year on year.
 Austerity and the funding constraints that has brought to the FE sector, has meant that funding has not kept pace with the rate of increase of costs, particularly pay costs.
-This resulted in the college's staff costs as a % of income rising for 3 years in a row to 66% in 2017-18.
+This resulted in the college's staff costs rising above the FE Commissioner's pay costs as a % of income benchmark of 65% in 2017-18 and 2018-19.

 Cash Days at Year Ending 31 July

-Through strong cash generation from operating activities and by restructuring our bank loan facilities in 2019, which transferred some short term debt into long term debt and increased the level of cash held by the college, the college's cash days improved to 20 in 2018-19.
-We expect cash days to continue to rise over the next two years due to the strong operating cash flow generation and from the limited capital project spend outside of the Institute of Technology, with cash days set to increase to 28, above the sector benchmark of 25 days, by 2020-21.
+However, strong cash generation from operating activities supported by a re-structure of our bank loan facilities in 2019, which transferred some short term debt into long term debt and increased the level of cash held by the college, helped improve the college's cash days to 20 in 2018-19.